-If your academic level qualifications and work experience are at a professional ICT level and are closely related to the specified occupation (ANZSCO) for migration purposes, the ACS ICT skills assessment will be considered; nevertheless, the skill and knowledge must be matched.
+If your academic qualifications and work experience are at a professional ICT level and are closely related to the specified occupation (ANZSCO) for migration purposes, the ACS ICT skills assessment will be considered; nevertheless, the skill and knowledge must be matched.
 Your credentials and experience are initially assessed or researched to determine AQF comparability based on Australian national education requirements.
 Following the formation of the AQF, the course modules are evaluated to determine the professional ICT content of your certification or to ensure all knowledge.
-Each unit is reviewed to see if it is an ICT professional unit or not.
+Each unit is reviewed to see whether it is an ICT professional unit.

-As Australia’s professional association and the peak body representing the ICT sector, ACS provides authoritative, independent knowledge and technology insights while also developing relevant technology capacity and capability that catalyzes Australian innovation and accelerates technology adoption for the benefit of commerce, government, and society.
+As Australia’s professional association and the peak body representing the ICT sector, ACS provides authoritative, independent knowledge and technology insights while developing relevant technology capacity and capability that catalyzes Australian innovation and accelerates technology adoption for commerce, government, and society.

 An employment reference letter is a required component of an RPL report.
-As previously indicated, the RPL report is created by applicants who do not have an ICT background or whose ICT abilities are insufficient to meet the Australian Computer Society’s criteria.
+As previously indicated, the RPL report is created by applicants who do not have an ICT background or whose ICT abilities need to be improved to meet the Australian Computer Society’s criteria.
 To establish appropriateness, ACS assesses individuals’ talents and employment experience.

-The Employment opportunity with at least 20 hours per week and payable can be considered for skill assessment purposes.
-The work to be evaluated must be conducted at the degree of depth and complexity appropriate for the specified occupation.
+An employment opportunity with at least 20 hours per week and payment can be considered for skill assessment.
+The work must be evaluated at the degree of depth and complexity appropriate for the specified occupation.
 The degree of expertise necessary should also be reflected in the salary.
-Please keep in mind that unpaid/partially paid leave or volunteer activities will not be regarded as paid work at the requisite skill level of a specified occupation for skills assessment.
+Please remember that unpaid/partially paid leave or volunteer activities will not be regarded as paid work at the requisite skill level of a specified occupation for skills assessment.

 Format for Employment Reference Letter

 An employment reference letter also plays a vital role in helping you get that positive result from the ACS.
-To be considered acceptable for migration skills evaluation, work experience must be professional ICT level and related to the selected ANZSCO occupation.
+Work experience must be at the professional ICT level and related to the selected ANZSCO codes to be considered acceptable for migration skills evaluation.

-Work experience needs to be at a professional ICT level and related to the chosen occupation for migration skills assessment to be assessed as suitable.
+Work experience needs to be at a professional ICT level and related to the chosen occupation for a migration skills assessment to be considered suitable.

-- Dates in the format DD/MM/YYYY throughout the whole period of the job.
+- Dates in the DD/MM/YYYY format throughout the job period.

 - Position in the given field of work